Takeno/mtg-policy-changes/ipg.md

 Definition

-A person breaks a rule defined by the tournament documents, lies to a tournament official, or notices an offense committed in his or her (or a teammate's) match and does not call attention to it.
+A person breaks a rule defined by the tournament documents, lies to a tournament official, or notices an offense committed in their (or a teammate's) match and does not call attention to it.

 Additionally, the offense must meet the following criteria for it to be considered Cheating:

-- The player must be attempting to gain advantage from his or her action.
+- The player must be attempting to gain advantage from their action.

-- The player must be aware that he or she is doing something illegal.
+- The player must be aware that they are doing something illegal.

 If all criteria are not met, the offense is not Cheating and is handled by a different infraction.
 Cheating will often appear on the surface as a Game Play Error or Tournament Error, and must be investigated by the judge to make a determination of intent and awareness.

 Examples

-- A. A player alters the results on a match slip without her opponent’s knowledge.
+- A. A player alters the results on a match slip without their opponent’s knowledge.

-- B. A player lies to a tournament official about what happened in a game to make his case stronger.
+- B. A player lies to a tournament official about what happened in a game to make their case stronger.

-- C. A player allows her opponent to put a creature into the graveyard even though the creature has not been dealt lethal damage.
+- C. A player allows their opponent to put a creature into the graveyard even though the creature has not been dealt lethal damage.

-- D. A player notices that his opponent resolved only half of the triggered ability of Sword of Feast and Famine and decides not to call attention to the error.
+- D. A player notices that their opponent resolved only half of the triggered ability of Sword of Feast and Famine and decides not to call attention to the error.

 - E. A player peeks at another player’s picks during the draft.

-- F. A player adds cards to his Sealed Deck pool.
+- F. A player adds cards to their Sealed Deck pool.

-- G. A player realizes he has accidentally drawn an extra card, then fails to call a judge in order to avoid a penalty.
+- G. A player realizes they have accidentally drawn an extra card, then fails to call a judge in order to avoid a penalty.

 APPENDIX A — PENALTY QUICK REFERENCE